Arcadia Watches

 Arcadia Watches is a Swiss brand of luxury watches established in 1858.
-In 1968 the brand ceased following a decline caused by the introduction of quartz movements.
+In 1968, the brand ceased due to a decline caused by the introduction of quartz movements.
 It was relaunched in 2007 by Claude Sanz, owner and President of Maison Bunter based in Geneva, and the first new Arcadia watch, the AC01, entered the market in 2010.

 History

 The Arcadia brand originated in Fleurier, a small village in Val-de-Travers region of the Canton of Neuchâtel in Switzerland.
 Watchmaker Jules-Samuel Jequier was born in 1835 in Fleurier and joined Bovet after training as a jewel-cutter and quickly climbed up the company ladder.
-In 1858 he founded Arcadia and positioned it as the top-of-the-line among the five watchmaking brands of the Fleurier Watch Company, a manufacturer established in 1915.
-The company specialized in jewel cutting and designing watch calibres and had federated watchmaking farmers into working cooperatively.
+In 1858, he founded Arcadia and positioned it as the top-of-the-line watchmaker among the five watchmaking brands of the Fleurier Watch Company, a manufacturer established in 1915.
+The company specialized in jewel cutting and designing watch calibers and had federated watchmaking farmers into working cooperatively with each other.
 Fleurier Watch Company supplied movements for over a century to many watch brands.